freshev/micropython/ports/gprs_a9/README.md

    Upgrade OTA files `.pack` is in `micropython/ports/gprs_a9/fota/` folder.

 6. Notes:
-  Version number configured in mpconfigport.h.
+  Version number configured via `configure`.
   Use simple `make` to build current version.
   Use `make ota` to build all upgrade packs from old version to current version in `fota` folder.
   To remove some version delete unused `.lod` files from `version` folder and unused `.pack` and `.lod` files from `fota` folder.